ianmaclarty/amulet/doc/scene_nodes.md

 # Scenes {#scenes}

 Scene graphs are how you draw graphics in Amulet.
-*Scene nodes* are connected together to form a scene graph which is attached to a window.
+*Scene nodes* are connected together to form a graph which is attached to a window (via the window's [`scene`](#window.scene) field).
 The window will then render the scene graph each frame.

 Scene nodes correspond to graphics commands.
 They either change the rendering